Showing posts with label Muangkan United. Show all posts

 My pal George met me by the moat as we visited a couple of bars, the first of which was still trying to hide the fact that they were serving beers mid-afternoon owing to restrictions caused by the pandemic.

 I probably had one too many as time soon gathered pace, meaning a swift walk down Loi Kroh Road to where I knew a songthaew departed to Lamphun.
-I had asked beforehand on Facebook if tickets in advance were necessary, but all was well.
+I had asked beforehand on Facebook if tickets for the match should be bought in advance, but all was well.

 It was getting on for the 6pm kick-off when I bailed out of the small bus and headed round to buy my ticket for the open side.
 There was just time to grab some snacks and a beer before the arrival of the teams in front of an enthusiastic crowd.